oatlog/oatlog/doc/extended_abstract/main.typ

 Oatlog is in-progress work and is missing many features of the egglog language.
 This is well illustrated by the egglog test suite, with oatlog passing 16 of the 93 tests.
-Almost all test failures are due to oatlog not yet implementing extraction, `:merge` or rulesets.
+Almost all test failures are due to oatlog not yet implementing extraction, `:merge`, or rulesets.
 The fact that oatlog runs all rules together prevents `(check <expr>)` from being implementable, so as a temporary workaround it is therefore compiled to a no-op.
 Since `check` is crucial for tests, we instead verify oatlog's correctness by executing it and egglog in lockstep and comparing the number of